Authary/PCA/README.md

 LEGAL STUFF
 ====

-You are free to use this module.
+You are free to use this module.<br/>
 If you do something interesting with it, please tell Alexandre Bazin: contact [at] alexandrebazin [dot] com.